Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 How rare are male calico cats?

-According to a recent study by the at the University of Missouri’s College of Veterinary Medicine, only one in every of every 3000 calico cats is male.
+According to a study conducted at the University of Missouri’s College of Veterinary Medicine, only 1 in every 3,000 calico cats is male.
+Because they are so rare, they are often considered good luck charms.